Senegal profile - Timeline

 2013 July - The Senegalese authorities arrest former Chadian President Hissene Habre in Dakar and put him on trial him for crimes against humanity committed in Chad under his rule.

 2014 April - Rebel leader Salif Sadio, who has been fighting for the independence of the Casamance region, declares a unilateral ceasefire.

 2014 September - Ex-president Wade's son Karim is put on trial for corruption.
 Police use teargas to disperse hundreds of his supporters outside the court.

 2015 January - Senegal expels leading Gambian opposition figure Cheikh Sidya Bayo to France, accusing him of being a threat to public order.

-2015 February - Extraordinary African Chamber court orders former Chadian President Hissene Habre to stand trail on charges of war crimes and crimes against humanity.
-He is in custody in Senegal, where the court will sit in the first use of universal jurisdiction in Africa.
+2015 February - Extraordinary African Chamber court orders former Chadian President Hissene Habre to stand trail in Senegal on charges of war crimes and crimes against humanity.

 2015 March - Karim Wade, the son of former President Abdoulaye Wade, is jailed for six years for illicit enrichment while serving as a minister under his father, in what critics say is a politically motivated case.